7th International Mathematics Open for Young Achievers (IMOYA)

 Deadline of Confirmation/Registration:

-Interested country must email its confirmation of participation on or before 31 January 2023 and should send the
+Interested country must email its confirmation of participation on or before 8th October 2025 and should email enquiries to

 Medals: